hamzafer/cursor-hooks/README.md

 ## Quickstart: Format Hook

 Create a minimal hook that runs after every file edit.
+This repo already includes `hooks.json` and `hooks/format.sh` so you can copy them straight into `~/.cursor/`.

 1. Write `~/.cursor/hooks.json`: